Skip to content

 Independent of framework, all integrators run the same pipeline before your handler:

-5. Attach the result on the framework-specific request object (req.qelos, request.qelos, event.context.qelos, request.state.qelos).
+6. Attach the result on the framework-specific request object (req.qelos, request.qelos, event.context.qelos, request.state.qelos, or forwarded headers in Next.js edge middleware).

 WARNING